This also applies to cable, chain, and webbing.

 You can add your own gear to vRigger using the Gear Builder.
 For example, if you use a specific carabiner, you can add it to vRigger.
 Almost all of the gear in vRigger was created using the Gear Builder.

-You will need to own graphics editing software such as Adobe Photoshop or Adobe Elements to create the gear images, delete portions of the gear so it becomes "transparent," create icons, etc. Learn more about working with gear images.
-Learn details about creating images using Photoshop.
+You will need to own graphics editing software such as Adobe Photoshop or Adobe Elements to create the gear images and make portions of the gear transparent.
+Learn about working with gear images.
+Learn about creating images using Photoshop.

 To open the Gear Builder, click on the Gear Builder button on the Gear toolbar or press Ctrl+Shift+A (i.e., all three keys at once).